Article

 • Example 3 is in plain language, which we prefer.

-Please compare these to see the differences:
+Please compare these examples to see the differences:

 Example 1: Content is too Wordy

 This version is too wordy.
 It forces the reader to pick out the critical information from the surrounding unimportant details.
-They might be interesting details but don't help the reader perform the task.
+They might be interesting details but don't help the reader perform the intended task.

 The first thing you need to do is open a terminal on your machine.
 After you open the terminal, use the SSH command to connect to your server.
 Make sure you don't connect as the "root" user because that's dangerous.
 Instead, you should use your username.
 It will take a few seconds.
-Now, when you are connected, type out these commands.
+Now, when you are connected, type these commands.
 I'll explain what they do in a minute.

 $ sudo snap install --classic certbot

-The first part of the command is the sudo command.
-That elevates your privileges, which is just a fancy way to say "make more powerful."
-The snap command is a snap package manager.
-It's a package manager that installs and manages snap packages.
-The --classic flag tells snap to install the snap package in the classic mode, which means you aren't using strict confinement.
 The certbot command is a snap package that installs and manages the Let's Encrypt certificate.
 You'll use that later in the article.
 Certbot is a free, open-source software tool for automatically using Let's Encrypt certificates on manually-administrated websites to enable HTTPS.
 Certbot is made by the Electronic Frontier Foundation (EFF), a 501(c)3 nonprofit based in San Francisco, CA, that defends digital privacy, free speech, and innovation.

 Example 2: Content is too Brief